IMDC/webmoti-react/README.md

         }
     ```

-2. Add this to `/etc/network/interfaces`
+2. Add this to `/etc/network/interfaces`.
+The sleep 5 is needed to avoid a race condition.

     ```plaintext
     auto lo